Lepton sourced baryon asymmetry in the fourth generation model: Introduction

 We have demonstrated that the heavy quark condensate $\langle\bar t't'+\bar b'b'\rangle<0$ is established as the Yukawa coupling exceeds the critical value $g_Q^c\approx 9.1$ \cite{Li:2025bon}.
 The heavy quark condensate, producing a quadratic term $\mu^2\phi^2/2$ with the mass parameter $\mu^2<0$ in the Higgs potential, breaks the electroweak symmetry \cite{Hung:2009hy,Enkhbat:2011vp}.
 Fourth generation leptons with the smaller Yukawa couplings of $O(1)$ do not constitute the condensate.
 Additional heavy scalars (or pseudoscalars) then appear as bound states \cite{Bardeen:1989ds} of $t'$ and $b'$ quarks with the masses above a TeV scale in a Yukawa potential (the Yukawa coupling $9.1$ corresponds to a quark mass 1.6 TeV).
 The contributions from $\bar b'b'$ scalars to the Higgs boson production via gluon fusion and to the Higgs decay into a photon pair were found to be of $O(10^{-3})$ and $O(10^{-2})$ of the top quark one \cite{Li:2023fim}, respectively.
 Other heavier scalars contribute even less.
-These estimates elucidated why superheavy fourth generation quarks bypass the experimental constraints from Higgs boson production and decay \cite{Chen:2012wz}.
+These estimates elucidated why superheavy fourth generation quarks bypass the experimental constraints from Higgs boson production and decay \cite{Chen:2012wz,Eberhardt:2012gv,Djouadi:2012ae,Kuflik:2012ai}.
+If fourth generation quarks appear in the loops associated with electroweak precision observables, whose contributions are not described effectively by bound states, they must come from charged currents.
+Their effects are then strongly suppressed by the small $4\times 4$ CKM matrix elements, whose values will be delivered in Sec.~\ref{sec3}.
 Fourth generation leptons, with the masses of the electroweak scale, are too light to form bound states.
 We evaluated the contribution from charged leptons to the $H\to \gamma\gamma$ decay width $\Gamma_{\gamma\gamma}$, and evinced that its effect is within the current uncertainties of $\Gamma_{\gamma\gamma}$ measurements.
-The impact on the oblique parameters from fourth generation quarks and leptons, based on the formulas in \cite{He:2001tp}, is also permitted by the experimental errors.
+The impact on the oblique parameters from fourth generation quarks and leptons, based on the formulas in \cite{He:2001tp}, is also permitted by the experimental errors \cite{Li:2024xnl}.
 The search for heavy leptons at colliders with the mass of the electroweak scale was simulated in \cite{Marcano:2024bjs,Joshi:2025yls}.